 In 2 states, summary performance evaluation results (i.e., individual judges are not identified) are provided to the public to enhance confidence in the courts.

-In 5 states, performance evaluations are provided only to individual judges for the purpose of self-improvement.
+In 4 states and Puerto Rico, performance evaluations are provided only to individual judges for the purpose of self-improvement.